namaldonado/cse15l-lab-reports/lab1.md

 # Lab Report 1
 > I am going to attempt to create a tutorial for incoming 15L studens to log into course specific accounts like `ieng6`

-The following are the steps I will be coverig:
+I will be covering:
 1. Installing VScode
 2. Remotely Connecting
 3. Trying some Commands